-This table shows average levels of additional water quality paramerts, which are often of interest to consumers.
-Values shown here are averages of operating data for 2017.
-Values may vary from day to day.
-There are no health-based limits for these substances in drinking water.
+This table shows average levels of additional water quality parameters that are often of interest to consumers.
+The averages shown are calculated from the levels detected at each source used to supply water is 2017.
+Values may vary from day-to-day.
+There are no health-based limits for these substance in drinking water.